 -

-Show logs by mask (for specific date)
+Showing the logs by mask (for a specific date)

 $logpath = "c:\inetpub\wwwroot\website.com\logs" $today = Get-Date -Format "yyyyMMdd" $userDate = $(Date) if(![string]::IsNullOrEmpty($userDate)){ $today = $userDate } if (Test-Path -Path $logpath ){ Get-ChildItem -Path $logpath Get-ChildItem $logpath -Filter *$today*.txt | Foreach-Object { Get-Content $_.FullName } }